 Ground.
 The earth.

 Ground Fault.
-An unintentional, electrically conducting connection between an ungrounded conductor of an electrical circuit and the normally non–current-carrying conductors, metallic enclosures, metallic raceways, metallic equipment, or earth.
+An unintentional, electrically conducting connection between an ungrounded conductor of an circuit and the normally non–current-carrying conductors, metallic enclosures, metallic raceways, metallic equipment, or earth.

 Grounded (Grounding).
 Connected (connecting) to ground or to a conductive body that extends the ground connection.